 Calling us is usually the quickest way to resolve a problem.
-However, you can also visit is in branch or complete our online form if you prefer.
+However, you can also view our common enquiries which may answer your question.

 Call our Telephone Banking Service, 24 hours a day, 7 days a week, on 0800 072 8668.